 - Fondazione Prada (Prada Foundation)

-This art venue is an architectural gem; it re-imagines the museum experience with permanent collection and contemporary exhibitions that have a strongly international slant.
+This art venue is an architectural gem; it re-imagines the museum experience with a permanent collection and contemporary exhibitions that have a markedly international slant.

 - Hangar Bicocca

-HangarBicocca is a major public exhibition complex with free entry.
-In addition to the permanent installations, the vastness of the former industrial plant lends itself to exhibitions of large-scale artworks.
+HangarBicocca is a free entry major public exhibition complex.
+In addition to the permanent art installations, the vastness of the former industrial plant lends itself to the exhibition of large-scale artworks.

-If you’re on the lookout for iconic and Insta-worthy places with the wow factor you’ll be enraptured by the magnificence of these Milanese gems.
+If you are on the lookout for iconic and Insta-worthy places with a wow factor, you’ll be enraptured by the magnificence of these Milanese gems.

 - Castello Sforzesco

 The Castle, located in the city centre, was the citadel of power of the ancient lords of Milan.
-With over 600 years of history it conserves artistic treasures by Michelangelo and Leonardo da Vinci.
+With over 600 years of history, it houses artistic treasures by Michelangelo and Leonardo da Vinci.
 The grounds and large internal courtyards are also easily accessible on foot and give a wonderful view of Parco Sempione and the neoclassical Arch of Peace.

-In addition to the impressive tombs dedicated to legendary characters in Milan’s history, the open-air museum is adorned with stunning sculptures and gardens.
+In addition to the impressive tombs dedicated to celebrated personalities of Milano’s history, the cemetery, which indeed qualifies as an open-air museum, is adorned with stunning sculptures and gardens.